nimbling/Nimbling_Scripts/README.md

 require("illustrator")

 4. make sure the **Illustratorscriptsfolder =** bit points to the path where you unpacked the zip.
 Include a trailing slash.
 5. restart hammerspoon.
 You should see a message saying *illustrator helper scripts loaded*.

+They're opinionated as hell and I'm sure some of my shortcuts will conflict with yours or Adobe's.
+Well.. they can pry "cmd+shift+h" to flip horizontal from my cold, dead hands.
+Pro Tip: Add any other .jsx made to work with Illustrator to that folder, and modify the **illustrator.lua** file to point at that file.
+Add your own shortcut, and presto!

 Alignment Scripts
 ------------